y330/Pydash/README.md

 ```python
 import pygame
 ```
-if you don't recognize anything up to here, read a [tutorial](Pygame.docs)
+if you don't recognize anything up to here, read a tutorial for [Python](https://coderslegacy.com/python/learning-the-basics/) and [Pygame](https://coderslegacy.com/python/python-pygame-tutorial/)